Friday, April 26, 2024

 Learn to Swim!
 20th September 2021.

 I talk about what happened - I'd been on a trip to Arron.
 I'd got tickets to see the band that got me through my son's psychosis.
 They cancelled.
-I looked for my lost daughter.
+I looked for my lost daughter in the streets of Glasgow.
 I couldn't find her.

 He's asking me, 'what was it like?'